learnbyexample/learn_ruby_oneliners/ruby_oneliners.md

 # Line processing

-Now that you are familiar with `ruby` cli usage, this chapter will dive deep into line processing examples.
+Now that you are familiar with basic `ruby` cli usage, this chapter will dive deeper into line processing examples.
 You'll learn various ways for matching lines based on regular expressions, fixed string matching, line numbers, etc. You'll also see how to group multiple statements and learn about control flow keywords `next` and `exit`.

 ## Regexp based filtering